 \begin{thm} Let $X$ be an infinite compact metrizable space, and let $\sigma$ be a minimal homeomorphism.
-Suppose that $(X, \sigma)$ has topological mean dimension zero.
-Let with $g_i(W)=\{0\}$, $i=1, ..., m$, for some open set $W$ containing $y$.
-Then, for any $\eps>0$, there is a closed neighborhood $Y$ of $y$ contained in $W$ such that the finite subset
+Suppose that $(X, \sigma)$ has mean dimension zero.
+Let with $g_i(W)=\{0\}$, $i=1, ..., m$, for some open set $W$ containing some $y\in X$.
+Then, for any $\eps>0$, there is a closed neighbourhood $Y$ of $y$ contained in $W$ such that the finite subset

 of $A_Y$, where $u$ is the canonical unitary of the crossed product, is approximated to within $\eps$ by a subhomogeneous C*-algebra $S$ in $A_Y$ with dimension ratio at most $\eps$. \end{thm} \begin{proof} Let $\eps>0$ be arbitrary.
 Choose a finite open cover